-I’m a guitar player from the Scottish Borders.
-I help out at a local fiddle "school" by keeping the beat, adding a bit of harmony and transcribing the tunes for players who struggle to learn/play by ear.
+I’m a guitar (and sometimes mandolin) player from the Scottish Borders.
+I help out at a local fiddle "school" by keeping the beat, adding a bit of harmony and transcribing the tunes for the group’s website.

-Up until recently I taught guitar (after 25 years of teaching Mathematics, in 2005 I became a freelance musician.
-I’m now sort of retired (now getting my superannuated pension) but still do a bits and pieces that I want to do as well as a few instrument repairs.
+After 25 years of teaching Mathematics, in 2005 I became a freelance musician.
+I’m now sort of retired (getting my superannuated pension) but still do a bits and pieces that I want to do as well as a few instrument repairs.
 Reaching the age of sixty I’m now entering the second third of my life - that’s what I tell myself, anyway.

-For the last few years I have been helping fiddler Amy Geddes at Fyne Fiddle Weekends at Ardkinglas House.
-Together, we also spent a lot of time working on a fiddle tuition book, Fyne Fiddles Volume 1, which was launched at the Scots Fiddle Festival in 2017, and arranged and led the Lau-Land Big Tune Machine community band at the Edinburgh International Festival in August 2018.
+For the last few years I have been helping the wonderful Amy Geddes at Fyne Fiddle Weekends at Ardkinglas House.
+We also spent a lot of time working together on a fiddle tuition book, Fyne Fiddles Volume 1, launched at the Scots Fiddle Festival in 2017, and arranged and led the Lau-Land Big Tune Machine community band at the Edinburgh International Festival in August 2018.
 We even managed to run a couple of courses in 2020 with a mix of live (all properly risk-assessed) and virtual (via Zoom with high quality audio and video) participants.
 However, we are looking forward to a more normal existence in 2021 (please).